brainstormforce/wp-themes-plugins-stats/readme.txt

 == Description ==

-This plugin is geared towards developers with Themes in the WordPress.org repository and anyone else that wants to easily display information about a Themes that is in the repository.
+This plugin is geared towards developers with Themes and Plugins in the WordPress.org repository and anyone else that wants to easily display information about a Themes and Plugins that is in the repository.

 Here is a shortcodes available in the WP Themes Active Stats plugin.

 `[wp_theme_active_install wp_theme_slug='astra' theme_author='brainstormforce']`

-1.`wp_theme_slug="astra"`
+1.`theme = "astra"`

+	Slug of the Theme from w.org that you want get details.

+2.`plugin = "astra-hooks"`

+	Slug of the Plugin from w.org that you want get details.

+3.`outof = "5"`

+	Outof Value from you want to calculate.

+4.`label = "label_name"`

+	Label name should be as per user want to display on link.

+5.`author = "brainstormforce"`

-	Name of the Theme from w.org that you want get active install count.
+	Name of the Author from w.org that you want get details.

-2.`theme_author="brainstormforce"`

-	Theme Author name.

 == Installation ==